 What Is Liability Car Insurance?

-If you’re found at fault—or “liable”—for an accident, liability insurance helps pay the property, medical, and other expenses of the other person (or people) involved.
+If you’re found at fault — or “liable” — for an accident, liability insurance helps pay the other driver’s expenses.

 Auto liability insurance is all about the other guy.
 It’s not there to cover your costs or the costs of anyone who was riding in your car when the accident occurred.